Guidance on Response Programs for Unauthorized Access to Member Information and Member Notice

 By

-• The NCUA Board proposes removing Appendix B from the Code of Federal Regulations and publishing it as guidance instead. • This change aims to clarify that Appendix B is guidance, not a regulation, and will help streamline NCUA's regulations.
+- The NCUA Board proposes removing Appendix B from the Code of Federal Regulations and publishing it as guidance instead. - This change aims to clarify that Appendix B is intended as assistance for credit unions, not a regulatory requirement.

 Why It Matters for Texas Credit Unions